sdl60660/cleveland_eviction_mapping/README.md

 # Cleveland Eviction Mapping

 I scraped data from the Cleveland Municipal court site on eviction filings from 2014 to 2020.
 I gathered population, demographic, and home value data from Zillow and the U.S. Census and mapped the per household eviction filing rates next to various demographics.
-Below, I've included a map to view addresses/data regarding individual eviction filings in a neighborhood.
+Below, I included a leaflet map to view addresses/data regarding individual eviction filings in a neighborhood.

 Live site: https://cleveland-evictions.herokuapp.com/